CIFFA takes complaints against Member firms seriously and has a mechanism to handle complaints.

 The association does not investigate or take action on commercial disputes.
 If a Member is found to have breached the Code of Ethics, the only sanction that the association can implement is to cancel the Membership of the company.

--The CIFFA Regular Member must discharge its duties with honesty and integrity.
+- The CIFFA Member must discharge its duties with honesty and integrity.

--The CIFFA Regular Member pledges a standard of competence to its client, to perform in a conscientious, diligent and efficient manner, services undertaken on the client’s behalf.
+- The CIFFA Member pledges a standard of competence to its client, to perform in a conscientious, diligent and efficient manner, services undertaken on the client’s behalf.

--If the complaint is not considered to be in breach of the Code of Ethics, the Executive Director communicates to the Regular Member firm and to the person filing the complaint that the complaint has been reviewed and no further action will be taken.
+- If the complaint is not considered to be in breach of the Code of Ethics, the Executive Director communicates to the Member firm and to the person filing the complaint that the complaint has been reviewed and no further action will be taken.

 Next steps may include:

--In this event, the Executive Director follows up with the Member firm to ensure preventive action plan has been introduced.
+- In this event, the Executive Director follows up with the Member firm to ensure a preventive action plan has been introduced.

--Notification that the membership in CIFFA has been cancelled, with immediate loss of benefit and without refund.
+- Notification that their membership in CIFFA has been cancelled, with immediate loss of benefit and without refund.

 Click Here to print this information